imker25/gpsa/ReadMe.md

   -depth string
         Define the way the program should analyse the files.
 Possible values are [segment file track ] (default "track") -dont-panic
-        Define if the programm will exit with panic or with a negativ exit code in error cases (default true).
-Possible values are ToDoTobi
+        Define if the programm will exit with panic or with a negativ exit code in error cases.
+Possible values are [true false] (default true).
   -help
         Prints this help message
   -license